-On July 31, 2018, the Audit Committee, an independent committee of the Board of Directors, authorized the Company to engage 605 LLC to provide certain audience measurement and data analytic services for up to \$1 million, and on March 31, 2020, the Compensation Committee, an independent committee of the Board of Directors, authorized the Company to engage 605 LLC for up to an additional \$2 million in such services.
+On July 31, 2018, the Audit Committee, an independent committee of the Board of Directors, authorized the Company to engage 605 LLC to provide certain audience measurement and data analytic services for up to \$1 million under a Master Services Agreement between the Company and 605 LLC (the "Master Services Agreement"), and on June 19, 2020, the Compensation Committee, an independent committee of the Board of Directors, authorized the Company to engage 605 LLC to provide an aggregate amount of \$3 million services for 2020, which included entering into a platform services agreement for 18 months for \$2.25 million.
+The remaining \$750,000 was for additional audience measurement and data analytic services under the Master Services Agreement.
 James Dolan and Kristin Dolan, members of the Board of Directors of the Company, own 50% of 605 LLC, and Kristin Dolan serves as the chief executive officer of 605 LLC.
-During 2019, the Company purchased an aggregate of \$924,000 in services from 605 LLC.
+During 2020, the Company purchased an aggregate of \$1,297,245.64 in services from 605 LLC.